ShengShawnWang/NB-HMM.peak/README.md

-# Peak Calling from Sequencing Data at Nucleotide Resolution Using a Negative Binomial Hidden Markov Model (HMM)
+# Peak Calling from Sequencing Data at Nucleotide Resolution Using a Negative Binomial Hidden Markov Model (NB-HMM)

-This repository provides a Python implementation of a negative binomial hidden Markov model (HMM) for nucleotide-resolution peak calling.
+This repository provides a Python implementation of a negative binomial hidden Markov model (NB-HMM) for nucleotide-resolution peak calling.
 The algorithm is designed for high-resolution analysis of sequencing data and has been successfully applied to identify RNA Polymerase II (Pol II) pausing sites using Native Elongating Transcript sequencing (NET-seq) data.

 ## Overview